 The SEND Code of Practice (2014) describes 4 broad categories of need-

 - sensory and/or physical needs.

 The school operates a graduated response to SEN support.
 All children are entitled to high quality teaching and if children are not making progress the teacher will, as a first step, consider how the learning environment may be adapted or the work differentiated to help overcome the barriers to learning.
 When a child has been identified as having a special educational need their name is placed on the school SEN register.
 Additional support is offered to help with the identified learning need.
+Progress of pupils is reviewed regularly and parents are informed of their child’s progress at either the parent evening meetings or at additionally arranged meetings.
+Parents and pupils may also share their views of progress as part of these meetings.
 External advice from professionals such as the Speech and Language Therapist may also be sought.

 A small minority of pupils need more support.
 The school may consider entering into a Special Needs Contract with all the individuals engaged in providing for the pupil.
 For other, more severe cases, there is a process through which the Local Authority agrees a Education Health Care Plan for a pupil in order to make additional or different provision for that child.